What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 Signs of arrhythmia are usually visible to the naked eye.

-When excitability is disturbed, the response time of the myocardium to the impulse changes, which creates characteristic graphs on the tape.
-Moreover, it should be understood that not in all cardiac departments the rhythm can be constant, taking into account the fact that there is, say, one of the blockades that inhibits the transmission of impulses and distorts signals.
+When excitability is disrupted, the time of the myocardial response to an impulse changes, which creates characteristic graphs on the tape.
+Moreover, it is worth understanding that not in all parts of the heart the rhythm can be constant, taking into account the fact that there is, say, some kind of blockade that inhibits the transmission of impulses and distorts the signals.

 So, for example, the following cardiogram indicates atrial tachycardia, and the one below it indicates ventricular tachycardia with a frequency of 170 beats per minute (LV).

-The sinus rhythm with a characteristic sequence and frequency is correct.
+Correct is sinus rhythm with a characteristic sequence and frequency.
 Its characteristics are as follows:

 • frequency of P waves in the range of 60-90 per minute

-• the P wave is positive in the II standard lead
+• the P wave is positive in standard lead II

-• P wave is negative in lead aVR
+• the P wave is negative in lead aVR

-Any arrhythmia indicates that the heart is working in a different mode, which cannot be called regular, habitual and optimal.
-The most important thing in determining the correctness of the rhythm is the uniformity of the interval of the P-P waves.
+Any arrhythmia indicates that the heart works in a different mode, which cannot be called regular, familiar and optimal.
+The most important thing in determining the correctness of the rhythm is the uniformity of the P-P wave interval.
 Sinus rhythm is correct when this condition is met.

-The rhythm is sinus, irregular, since the RR intervals differ by no more than 0.12 sec.
+The rhythm is sinus, incorrect, since the P-P intervals differ by no more than 0.12 seconds.

-If the intervals are more than 0.12 seconds, then this indicates an arrhythmia.
-It includes:
+If the intervals are more than 0.12 seconds, this indicates an arrhythmia.
+These include:

 • extrasystole (most common)